 When you are able to maintain your form while water running, you can add variety to your training by doing intervals.
 Run at a faster pace for 5-10 minutes, followed by a slower pace for 5-10 minutes.
 You could also do laps at a regular pace and then laps at a sprint pace.

-Check out the video below for a demonstration of pool running techniques.
+To learn more checkout this helpful Water Running Handbook and also check out the video below for a demonstration of pool running techniques.

 Return to Running in Hot Weather